Wedding Information for Frensham

 1. The first thing to do is to establish that you fulfil our requirements, and then complete and submit the Marriage Request Form.
 We would prefer at least 4 months’ notice.

-2. An initial meeting will then be arranged with yourselves and the Parish Priest to confirm the time and date, and to ensure that someone is available to conduct the wedding and that it doesn't clash with prior bookings for the church.
+2. An initial meeting will then be arranged with yourselves and the Vicar to confirm the time and date, and to ensure that a Priest is available to conduct the wedding and that it doesn't clash with prior bookings for the church.
 Do not confirm your reception bookings or have relatives book flights, etc until the date and time have been agreed.

 At this time you will also be asked to complete a Banns form.
 This is a formal request for information about each of you which includes information on your names, ages, nationality, occupations, fathers' names and occupations, etc. It asks whether you have ever been married or baptised, and in the latter case where the baptism took place.
 You will need to provide this information.
 It is a formal requirement to see your passports.
 Please could you photocopy the information page and bring it to the initial meeting.

-3. If either of you is not a British citizen/subject, you will be required to obtain a Common Licence permitting the marriage to take place, provided one of you has a qualifying connection to the parish of Frensham.
-If neither of you have a qualifying connection, then a Special Licence is required from the Diocesan Registrar in London.
+3. If either of you is not a British citizen/subject, you will be required to obtain a Common Licence permitting the marriage to take place, provided one of you has a qualifying connection to the Benefice of Frensham.
+In exceptional circumstances if neither of you have a qualifying connection, then a Special Licence is required from the Diocesan Registrar in London.
 This is a legal requirement and is in place of the reading of the Banns (see below).
 You will be advised how to proceed with this, if necessary.

 5. Your intention to be married is announced in church (the reading of the Banns) on three consecutive Sundays during the three-month period before your wedding.
 It is requested that you attend Church on at least two out of three Sundays when your Banns are read.

-6. You will be invited to the marriage preparation day, given for all wedding couples, where the Priest who will conduct your service will discuss aspects of the marriage relationship and what marriage could mean for you.
-You will be able to choose hymns or songs (usually 3) and a Bible reading and any other readings, and he/she will make sure you understand the order of events, the content of the ceremony and the depth of meaning of this holy sacrament.
-After this, you can prepare your order of service, but it is requested that a draft be agreed by the Priest and the Organist before printing.
-Ideally, this should happen at least three months before the wedding and two months at the latest.
+6. You will be invited to the marriage preparation day, given for all wedding couples, where the Vicar will discuss aspects of the marriage relationship and what marriage could mean for you.
+For your wedding service you will be able to choose hymns or songs (usually 3) and a Bible reading and any other readings.
+The Vicar will help you understand the order of events on the wedding day, the content of the ceremony and the depth of meaning of this holy sacrament.
+After this, you can prepare your order of service, but it is requested that a draft be agreed by the Vicar and the Organist before printing.
+Ideally, this should happen at least three months before the wedding.
 Click here to download a draft Order of Service

 7. The wedding rehearsal will be the evening before your wedding day at 6pm.
 It is helpful if other members of the bridal party are present for this rehearsal (ie. best man, bridesmaids, 2 witnesses, whoever is giving the bride away, anyone doing a reading, ushers, photographer if able).
 Please bring your orders of service.